Bachelor of Science Degree, Natural Sciences Major

 Supply the demand for product improvement

 With the increasing demand for product and medical improvement, many industries seek employees with degrees in chemistry.
-Cosmetics, medicines, foods, clothes, plastics—all and more comprise chemical mixtures designed to create various products.
-With skilled faculty and modern labs, PCC’s chemistry program adequately prepares students for this broad field.
+Cosmetics, medicines, foods, clothes, plastics and more—all comprise chemical mixtures designed to create various products.
+With skilled faculty and well-equipped labs, PCC’s chemistry program adequately prepares students for this broad field.

-Because chemists must make appropriate decisions based on critical observations, the PCC chemistry program provides the necessary balance between in-class lectures and ample laboratory research and experimentation.
-Students begin by observing particles, atoms, molecules, substances, metals, crystals, and other aggregates of matter in solid, liquid, and gaseous states, and then study changes during interactions, reactions, and transformations.
-By knowing what chemicals react well, students increase their understanding of the world around them, preparing them to help improve lives.
+Because chemists must make appropriate decisions based on critical observations, the PCC chemistry program provides the necessary balance between in-class lectures and laboratory experimentation.
+Students learn inorganic, organic, biological, analytical, and physical chemistry as well as study the theoretical basis of modern instrumental methods.
+By knowing these foundational fields of chemistry, students increase their understanding of the world around them, preparing them to help improve lives.

 The skills that chemistry students typically possess, such as competence in operating scientific equipment and keen organization and maintenance of accurate records, make chemists highly marketable in various careers.
-Students completing PCC’s chemistry program can choose a career in fields such as medicine, pharmacy, and laboratory work among many others, or choose to further their knowledge in graduate studies.
+Students completing PCC’s chemistry program often choose to further their knowledge in graduate studies, or they may choose a career in laboratory work or health fields such as medicine or pharmacy.

 High School Preparation